-Each case is different, but there are certain frequent defense strategies in judicial processes for this crime.
+Each case is different, but there are certain common defense strategies in legal proceedings for this crime.
 These are some of them:

-- The client did not drive recklessly.
-That means that the defense must demonstrate that there was no intention to ignore the driving rules.
+- The client was not driving recklessly.
+That means the defense must show that there was no intent to disregard the driving rules.

-- There was a need to break the law because the defendant was attending an emergency or his life was at risk.
+- There was a need to violate the law, because the defendant was attending an emergency or their life was at risk.

 Penalties according to vehicle code 23103 VC

-- Prison from 5 to 90 days in a county jail and/or
+- Imprisonment of 5 to 90 days in a county jail and/or

-The punishment increases if it causes minor injury, serious injury or death to other drivers/pedestrians.
+The penalties increase if you cause a minor injury, serious injury or death to other drivers/pedestrians.
 The court may also order the suspension of the driver’s license for up to 30 days.
-If it is the first conviction for reckless driving.
+If it is your first reckless driving conviction.

 The second time is punishable by up to 60 days of license suspension.
-For three or more times you could suspend the license for up to six months.
+For three or more times the license could be suspended for up to six months.

-Aside from criminal penalties, the DMV can also add two points to the driver’s license.
+Aside from criminal penalties, the Department of Motor Vehicles (DMV) can also add two points to a driver’s license.

 Under California Vehicle Code Section 12810.5, the DMV may impose additional penalties on reckless drivers.
-This includes suspending or revoking the driving privilege and imposing probation.
+This includes suspending or revoking driving privileges and imposing probation.

-A negligent driver with a Class C license can be suspended by law when he accumulates:
+A negligent driver with a Class C license may have their license suspended by law when they accumulate: